NdulueMarvellous/NdulueMarvellous/README.md

 ## Some Extras About me ✨:

-🧠 I'm currently learning C, Javascript...
+🧠 I'm currently learning Full-Stack Javascript...

 💬 If it's Tech, i gotch you 😉...